 One fundamental tenet of agile methodology is that it focuses on satisfying customers’ needs rather than merely building products and back-end technologies.
 Improving customer experience through every touchpoint is the number one priority.

 “An agile banking provider is obsessed with the customer experience,” says Jeffry Pilcher in The Financial Brand.
 “The organization makes decisions first based on what’s best for the customer, then on what’s best for the financial institution.”

 Serving nearly half of America’s households, with assets of more than $2.5 trillion and operations worldwide, JPMorgan Chase & Co. used agile methodologies in their mission to digitally transform.
 They emphasized serving customers, with the core objective: “To enable the delivery of highly personalized, real-time experiences that customers increasingly expect.”
 The company highlighted critical areas in which customers rely on Chase’s digital offerings throughout their daily lives.
 Their four pillars of customer experience are to provide better choice, security, ease of doing business, and personalization.

 Banks hold a substantial competitive advantage when it comes to the depth, timeliness, and personal level of the customer data they possess.
 Harnessing powerful analytics, agile enables the swift and flexible development of applications that use such data.
-This practice helps in engaging with and serve customers with more innovative products — at crucial moments in customer journeys and life events.
+This practice helps engage with and serve customers with more innovative products — at crucial moments in customer journeys and life events.
 Continuously creating and refining such customer-focused products will help banks demonstrate that they know their customers.
 Understand their needs, and can suggest the most relevant offers at the optimum time.

 Making the Jump to Agile